Create meditations without recording during Early Access

 • For Hesitant Tones.
 Use an ellipsis (...) to make the voice sound more hesitant or reflective, as if trailing off in thought.

 • For Long Pauses (breathing room).
 For significant pauses—like creating space between paragraphs or allowing a point to sink in—do not rely on punctuation.
-Instead, set a dedicated pause length on the line block itself.
-This gives you precise control (e.g., 2 seconds) and produces a much cleaner, more intentional break in the audio.
+Instead, set a dedicated pause length on the line itself.
+This gives you precise control (e.g., 4 seconds) and produces a much cleaner, more intentional break in the audio.

-Editing A Script
+Editing a Script

 Here are a few helpful tips and keyboard shortcuts to help you work more efficiently in the Elora Studio script editor.